-• Life or Critical Illness Cover is shown on your cover summary and the additional features show that Enhanced Children's Critical Illness Cover applies to this cover,
+Life or Critical Illness Cover is shown on your cover summary and the additional features show

-- during the term of the cover the person covered (or if there are two people covered, either of them) or the person covered's spouse, civil partner or partner is diagnosed with a pregnancy complication that meets our definition.
-You'll find our definition of pregnancy complications on page 51, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.
+- that Enhanced Children's Critical Illness Cover applies to this cover, - during the term of the cover the person covered (or if there are two people covered, either of them) or the person covered's spouse, civil partner or partner is diagnosed with a pregnancy complication that meets our definition.
+You'll find our definition of pregnancy complications on page 52, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.

-If we pay a claim under Additional Conditions Cover, this won't affect your Life or Critical Illness Cover.
+If we pay a claim under Additional Conditions Cover, this won't affect your Life or Critical Illness Cover - you can still make a Life or Critical Illness Cover claim in the future.